How Long To Reach Black Belt

 We do ask our members to get their own karate uniform (gi) and belts, we are also looking at the cost of printed certificates, (please see question 4 regarding certificates).

-We have four live zoom classes each week at the moment.
+We have three live zoom classes each week at the moment.
 They are all included in the Inner Circle package, but are also available to our monthly members at $10 per class.

 The times below show UK time ~